Citadel: The Battle of Dien Bien Phu: Publication history

 Citadel was designed by Frank Chadwick, with cover art by Rodger B. MacGowan, and was published by GDW in 1977 as both a ziplock bag edition, and as a boxed set.

 Reception

+In Issue 31 of the British wargaming magazine Perfidious Albion, Hugh Baldwin felt that because the victory conditions for most of the seven scenarios required the capture of a few important strongpoints by the Viet Minh, the Viet Minh player tended to concentrate only on those while ignoring the rest of the battlefield, "which results in a slightly warped or lopsided battle."
+Baldwin also pointed out that in the shorter scenarios, there was little incentive for the French to attack Viet Minh supply lines, or to preserve air and ground units, since these were not part of the French victory conditions.
+Baldwin also pointed out that the rules allowed the Viet Minh unlimited use of 82 mm mortar fire, and felt that, overall, the game was unbalanced in favor of the Viet Minh.
+Baldwin concluded, "the game is extremely good in dealing with the tactical points and 'feel' of the battle of Dien Bien Phu but this is severely marred by the fundamental flaws in the victory conditions and the construction of the scenarios."

 In Issue 29 of Phoenix, Brian Laidlaw liked the limitless movement system, which he thought forced the player on the defensive to decide when to fire at an advancing enemy.
 He agreed that the combat system was complex, but found it "satisfying to use, and the results 'feel' right."
 He concluded with a strong recommendation, saying, "It's not an easy game and perhaps when all is said and done the subject does not have wide appeal.
 But it is a game which rewards the thinker and the planner and, more importantly, once you've cracked the mechanics of the thing and got to grips with the action it's very exciting and darn good fun."